MarcelaBarella/Resume/en-a/curriculum_ena.md

 - SQLServer
 - Redis

 ### Cloud Sercives
 - Google Cloud
 - AWS

 ### Other
 - GraphQL, REST APIs
 - Docker e Kubernetes.
 - Methodologies (TDD, BDD, Kanban, Scrum, Continuous Integration).
 - Unix/Linux.

 ## Education
 **Graduate in Analysis and Systems Development** - FATEC Ipiranga (Trancado).
 **Graduate in Materials Science** - FATEC SP - (2012 - 2015, Concluído).
 **Scholarship CNPq** - (02/2015 - 09/2015).

 ## Work Experience

 **Zup - Software Developer(09/2020 - Currently):**
 - Develop new features using Python.
 - Perform maintenance on legacy Python system.
-- Assist the creation of "Pronamp" systens.
+- Assist in the creation of "Pronamp" systems.
-- Assist the creation of "Novo Biro" systems.
+- Assist in the creation of "Novo Biro" systems.

 **STRV - Software Developer(09/2021 - 06/2022):**
-- Develop full projects as social networks being responsible for creating and maintaining the project infrastructure using TypeScript, NodeJS, Koa, AWS.
+- Develop complete projects as social networks responsible for creating and maintaining the project infrastructure using TypeScript, NodeJS, Koa, and AWS.

 **Luizalabs - Software Developer(09/2020 - 09/2021):**
 - Develop new features using Python(Django, Pytest).
-- Assist the refactor of "Quero de Casamento" system.
+- Assist in the refactoring of the "Quero de Casamento" system.
 - Perform maintenance on legacy Python system.